psisoyev/psisoyev.github.io/_posts/2019-11-12-welcome-zio.markdown

 ## The problem to solve

-##### At work, we always look for tools that solve our problems and usually we are not looking for problems to solve with our beloved tools.
+##### We look for tools that solve our problems and we should not look for problems to solve with our beloved tools.
 Otherwise, we end up with a zoo of different technologies that are not sustainable.

-In [the previous article]({{site.baseurl}}/design-a-pager/) I have defined a problem that needs to be solved.
+In [the previous article]({{site.baseurl}}/design-a-pager/) we have defined a problem that needs to be solved.
 If you haven't read it yet, I would recommend checking it before you proceed with this one.

-Whenever you start a new project you have to select technologies that fit your needs and solve your business problem.
 Scala ecosystem is diverse and can provide you with various different approaches and techniques that can solve the very same business problem.

-Scala ecosystem is broad and there are different approaches and frameworks to build applications.
+There are different approaches and frameworks to build applications.
 ZIO is one of the newest libraries in the ecosystem and is advertised as a library, that can simplify software development with Scala, which would make its users more efficient.
 As I like to explore the world of functional programming I decided to try it out and share my experience with you.

 According to [documentation](https://zio.dev/docs/overview/overview_index) ZIO is a library for asynchronous and concurrent programming that promotes pure functional programming.
 If functional programming is something you like or you feel interested in it, this should spark some curiosity in you.
-##### Who said Spark?

-Let's take a look at what ZIO can offer us.
+Let's take a look at what ZIO is about.
 ZIO allows you to build your programs in a "lazy" fashion.
 You describe how your program should behave in [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-These functions return data structures that are called "functional effects".
+These functions return data structures that are called functional effects.
+In short, the functional effect is an immutable value that describes tasks that should be done.
+When we create such an effect we have to run it manually.
+This means that all the side-effects inside of the functional effect will be called only when we run it.
 You combine these effects into a program, which you run only once, on the very top level.
-If you are not familiar with this concept I would recommend you watch [this presentation](https://youtu.be/30q6BkBv5MY).
+If you are not familiar with this concept I would recommend you watching [this presentation](https://youtu.be/30q6BkBv5MY).

+Functional effects make unit testing of side-effects quite easy.
+This will be covered in detail in one of the upcoming articles.
+For now, it's important to mention, that ZIO has its own testing framework to test functional effects.

+ZIO has tools to build low-level concurrency constructs.
+The library is built on top of [fibers](https://en.wikipedia.org/wiki/Fiber_(computer_science)).
+Fibers can be treated as lightweight "green threads".
+They consume very little amount of memory, have dynamic stacks and are garbage collected when they are not needed anymore.
+There is a set of high-level operations built on top of fibers and it is recommended to use these operations when writing high-level business code.

+The library has resource management features that provide strong guarantees of finalization and clean up.
+Even if the processing of a resource data fails, ZIO guarantees to perform resource clean up to avoid memory leaks.
+It is similar to `try/catch` block but expressed as a functional effect.

+Also, there is its own implementation of the streaming model.
+Unfortunately, I haven't looked closely into it yet.

 ZIO can help you to handle dependency injection in your project.
 Usually, I don't use any dependency injection frameworks in Scala.
-I have all the services initialized in the `Main` class and passed to dependent services via class constructors.
+Here we will have all the services initialized in the `Main` class and passed to dependent services via class constructors.
 With ZIO the approach is a bit similar, but not exactly the same.
 You instantiate your services in the `Main` class, but you don't need to pass services to each other.
 Sorry for spoilers, you will see how to wire up the dependencies later in this article.